acmtechteam2k25/tournament-event-backup/README.md

 - zoom in/out for the bracket view
 - if there is no opponent in the match, it should be declared as bye, not a winner
-- on updating the match winner in rAURAound 1 for example, it is not changing in the round 2's subsequent match
+- on updating the match winner in ound 1 for example, it is not changing in the round 2's subsequent match